-The Problem: Dispersants and Lack of Citizen Oversight
+The Problem: Dispersants and Lack of Citizen Involvement

-During the 2010 BP oil disaster, unprecedented amounts of toxic oil-based dispersants were used to allegedly minimize harm to people and wildlife from the crude oil itself, based largely on oil industry rhetoric.
+During the 2010 BP oil disaster, unprecedented amounts of toxic oil-based dispersants were used to allegedly minimize harm to people and wildlife from the crude oil itself—all the while ignoring the real harm that was occurring.

 Aerial spraying and deep sea injection of dispersants continued daily, for months.
 Nothing like this had ever been tried before — it was all a giant experiment.